jonnyhoeven/workshop/README.md

 Your forked [repository](https://argocd.k3d.local/settings/repos) is now visible in the ArgoCD web ui.

 ::: info Setup application
-Open the [cat-app.Application](namespace/argocd/application/cat-app.Application.yaml) file and change the `repoURL` to your forked repository.
+Open the [cat-app Application manifest file](namespace/argocd/application/cat-app.Application.yaml) and change the `repoURL` to your forked repository.

 ```yaml